-Our team is geeking out over a hanger, and not just because each 10-pack eliminates two pounds of ocean plastic pollution! 🌊 Read our Q&A with the founder of ( r e )ˣ and find out what makes her hangers so special.
+Our team is geeking out over a hanger, and not just because each pack makes use of ocean plastic pollution! 🌊 Read our Q&A with the founder of ( r e )ˣ and find out what makes her hangers so special.

 ♻️ Hi Paulina!
 First off, how do you pronounce the name of your brand?

 Paulina Quintana: It’s pronounced “re-to-the-x.”
 When deciding on a name I wanted to highlight “reduce, reuse, recycle” but having heard this outdated mantra since the 80’s, I wanted to clap back at it, just a little.
 We’ve got to step it up!
 Restore, rethink, repurpose, reinvent, reconstruct, redistribute, reorganize…